asrivastava100/Differential-Equation-Solver/README.md

 # Differential-equation solver

 This project has been carried out in C++.
+The main project file is init.cpp

 The aim of this project is to solve a variety of second order differential equations.